brandur/sorg/content/drafts/postgres-atomicity.md

 title: How Postgres Makes Transactions Atomic
 published_at: 2017-08-06T17:10:18Z
 location: San Francisco
-hook: Most of us have heard that transactions in Postgres are atomic, but given the hazardous conditions of real life, how does does it provide such a strong guarantee?
+hook: How Postgres provides strong atomic guarantees despite a chaotic world.
 ---

 Atomicity (in the sense of "ACID") states that for a series